-- Use a soft brush or a soft cloth to pick up some of the vinegar salt solution, and gently rub this on the soleplate to clean off any residue, dirt, or burn marks off the iron.
+- Use a soft brush or a soft cloth to pick up some of the vinegar salt solutions, and gently rub this on the soleplate to clean off any residue, dirt, or burn marks off the iron.

 How to clean an iron using a dryer sheet?

-You can use a very simple method to clean an iron by just using a dryer sheet.
+You can use a straightforward method to clean an iron by just using a dryer sheet.
 Turn on your iron to the lowest temperature setting; you can even wear some protective cloth gloves for your hands.
 Now, using a clean, new dryer sheet, rub the soleplate gently to rid the iron of any dirt and gunk.

-Once you have done this, turn on your iron to a normal setting and iron a clean cloth or rag, to rid the soleplate of any dryer sheet residue.
+Once you have done this, turn on your iron to a standard setting and iron a clean cloth or rag, to rid the soleplate of any dryer sheet residue.
 This simple cleaning step can help you keep your iron clean, gunk free and as good as new!